 Xbox Series S vs PlayStation 5 Digital Edition

-We can’t wrap up this article without touching upon the question of which of the two upcoming consoles will win on the budget front of the upcoming “console war”, as both Microsoft and Sony will be offering more budget-friendly alternatives to their new consoles.
+We can’t wrap this article up without touching upon the question of which of the two consoles wins on the budget front of the latest iteration of the “console war”, as both Microsoft and Sony are offering more budget-friendly alternatives to their new consoles this time around.

 Naturally, this reflects on the price.
-At $300, the Xbox Series S is remarkably cheap but it comes with a notable performance downgrade.
+At $300, the Xbox Series S is remarkably cheap but it comes with a performance/graphics downgrade.
 On the other hand, at $400, the PlayStation 5 Digital Edition offers the same kind of 4K performance that its $500 competitor does.
-So, which of the two offers better value?
+So, which of these two offers better value?

 And so, that would be it for our comparison of the Xbox Series S and Series X consoles.
-Both of them certainly have their merits, though as mentioned in the article, we’ll have to wait and see how they compare in practice before passing final judgment.
+Both of them certainly have their merits, but which of the two you ultimately go with is going to depend largely on your personal preferences and your budget.

 If you intend on getting any of the new consoles, let us know in the comments which one you’re getting and why!